 Digital Critical Friends Programme is a partnership between tech sector body ScotlandIS, Developing the Young Workforce (DYW) Glasgow and Developing the Young Workforce (DYW) Lanarkshire.
 Created to bridge the skills gap by helping industries form a valuable relationship with local schools.
 Fiona, one of our Project Managers, has been matched with a local secondary school for 12 months, meeting online and in-person for regular informal conversations.

-MCR Pathways, a relationship-based mentoring charity covering 75 schools in Scotland.
+MCR Pathways is a relationship-based mentoring charity covering 75 schools in Scotland.
 It helps young people who are at school to become motivated, committed, and resilient, supporting care-experienced and other vulnerable or disadvantaged young people to realise their full potential through education.
-One of our Marketing Executives, Diane completed a training programme and was then matched with a child, meeting them in person each week to talk about anything from further education, career prospects or anything else they are interested in or want to discuss.
+Our Marketing Executives, Diane completed a training programme and was then matched with a child, meeting them in person each week to talk about anything from further education, career prospects or anything else they are interested in or want to discuss.

 Preparing the next generation for the world of work